Retail Math: The Most Important Formula in Online Retail

 Table of Contents

-As a decision maker at an e-commerce company, there’s all sorts of retail math formulas you have to do to make sure everything is running as it should be (average inventory formula, retail markup calculation, average unit retail, etc).
+As a decision maker at a digital commerce company, there’s all sorts of retail math formulas you have to do to make sure everything is running as it should be (average inventory formula, retail markup calculation, average unit retail, etc).
 But there’s one retail math formula in particular that can best predict the success or failure of your company.
-The Holy Grail of retail math.
+The holy grail of retail math.
 This article will show you how to use it.

 What is the Online Retail Formula?